PascalNoisette/gatsby-source-ghostedmediawiki/README.md

 Then, install the plugin in your gatsby-config as a replacement for gatsby-source-ghost :
 ```
+const mediawikiConfig = require(`./.mediawiki`)
+    ...
 {
    resolve: `gatsby-source-ghostedmediawiki`,
-   options:
+   options: mediawikiConfig,
-       process.env.NODE_ENV === `development`
-           ? ghostConfig.development
-           : ghostConfig.production,
 },
 ```
-Supply the information to connect to the mediawiki backend in a .ghost.json file.
+Supply the information to connect to the mediawiki backend in a .mediawiki.json file.

 | Field        | Example Value            | Description                                                                       |
 |--------------|--------------------------|-----------------------------------------------------------------------------------|